Leonid Tkachenko (footballer): Career

-Tkachenko spent most of his career playing for FC Metallist Kharkiv, leading the club to promotion from the Soviet First League to the Soviet Top League in 1981.
+Tkachenko spent most of his career playing for Metalist Kharkiv, leading the club to promotion from the Soviet First League to the Soviet Top League in 1981.

-Together with Mykola Pavlov served as an interim coach for Ukraine national football team when it contested Belarus in a friendly against the Belarus national football team.
+Together with Mykola Pavlov he served as an interim coach for Ukraine national team when it contested Belarus in a friendly.
 He and Pavlov were assistant coaches to Viktor Prokopenko before then.
 Sometime in 2000, he relocated to the Russian Federation and obtained Russian citizenship.

+Death

+Tkachenko died on 4 January 2024, at the age of 70.